 But IMO the best way to make sure you are on time, is to want to be on time, believe it important to be on time, then you will likely make sure it happens.

-Ryan Jarvis Cornelius from Hollywood Florida on December 05, 2017:
+Ryan Jarvis Cornelius from Atlanta, GA on December 05, 2017:

 It takes a lot of discipline